laravel/nova-docs/4.0/upgrade.md

 ### Nova Request

-Nova 4 updates many methods to accept a `Laravel\Nova\Http\Requests\NovaRequest` instance instead of an `Illuminate\Http\Request` instance.
+Nova 4 updates a variety of methods to accept a `Laravel\Nova\Http\Requests\NovaRequest` instance instead of an `Illuminate\Http\Request` instance.
 An overview of the methods that have been updated is provided below so you may update your method signatures accordingly.

 #### Resources